productivity tips · Dec 23, 2022

 It's helpful to prepare a list of accomplishments and goals before the performance review meeting.
 This will allow you to showcase your successes and remind your boss of what you are working on.

-It's important to critically evaluate your work performance before the review meeting. ask yourself questions such as: What went well?
+Take an honest look at your own work before the review meeting.
+Ask yourself questions such as: What went well?
 What didn't go well?
 What were my biggest accomplishments?
 What were my biggest failures?

 This was mentioned briefly already.
 Your boss is likely the best source of feedback when it comes to improving your work performance.

 Ask them directly for suggestions on how you can improve in specific areas.
-Be open to criticism and suggestions - it can help make changes for the betterment of your work habits.
+And be open to what comes back; feedback you asked for still stings sometimes, but it's the cheapest coaching you'll ever get.

 Once you have received feedback from your supervisor, be proactive about making changes.